 Pennsylvania law states that any employee who is injured on the job is eligible for workers’ compensation benefits, regardless of whether that person is performing full-time, part-time, or seasonal work.

-Self-employed workers in high-risk industries can still receive lost-wage assistance and other benefits through a workers’ comp policy.
-It’s also possible that a company looking to hire you as a contractor might hesitate if you don’t carry your own coverage.
+Self-employed workers can still receive lost-wage assistance and other benefits through a workers’ comp policy.
+It’s also possible that a company looking to hire you as an independent contractor might hesitate if you don’t carry your own coverage.

 If an employee is injured on the job and the employer is uninsured, the employee’s benefits will be paid from the Uninsured Employers Guaranty Fund, and the employer will be responsible for reimbursing the fund.
 This would include costs, interest, penalties, and other fees.